-- In the heating method, the slide is placed in 10 mM citrate buffer, pH 3.0 6.0, in a coplin jar, and gently boiled for 3-5 cycles of 3 minutes each in a microwave oven (28b, 37).
+- Besides protease, there are two other possible pretreatments for exposing the DNA. - In the heating method, the slide is placed in 10 mM citrate buffer, pH 3.0 6.0, in a coplin jar, and gently boiled for 3-5 cycles of 3 minutes each in a microwave oven (28b, 37).
 Refill with fresh buffer between cycles.
 Do not let the sample dry out.
 A pressure cooker or an autoclave can be used instead of a microwave.
-Let the solution sit on the bench until it reaches a warm but not room temperature. before proceeding. - In the detergent pretreatment method, 0.5% TRITON X-100 can be applied for 10 minutes.
+Let the solution sit on the bench until it reaches a warm but not room temp. before proceeding. - In the detergent pretreatment method, 0.5% TRITON X-100 can be applied for 10 minutes.
 (41).